gabrielesh/collectionbuilder-workshop/intro-github.md

 Copy code from another repository into your own and start editing it.

 1. Make sure you're logged into your account on [GitHub](https://github.com)
-2. Scroll to the top of the [foundations-0-github](https://github.com/learn-static/foundations-0-github) repository and click the green "Use This Template" button (appears on the right side above the code area)
+2. Navigate to the [collectionbuilder-gh](https://github.com/CollectionBuilder/collectionbuilder-gh) GitHub repository and click the green "Use This Template" button (appears on the right side above the code area)
 4. This brings you to a "Create a new repository" form.
 Follow these steps:
-    1. In the **Repository name** text box, give your repository the name `github-foundations`.
+    1. In the **Repository name** text box, give your repository the name `yokai-senjafuda`.
 If you'd like to create your own name for the repository, be sure to use a lowercase name without spaces or odd characters.
 Dashes (`-`) or underscores (`_`) are okay.
-    2. In the **Description** text box, add `A place to learn GitHub basics`.
+    2. In the **Description** text box, add `A demo CollectionBuilder site`.
     3. Select the option for "**Public**" repository.
     4. Leave the "Include all branches" option **Unchecked**!
     5. Click on the green button "**Create repository from template**".
 This will take you to your new repository.

 ## Step 3.
 Edit README file

 Explore your new repository.
-It contains:
-- a folder of images
-- a README file
+Note in particular these files and folders:
-- an "intro-github" file with instructions for this lesson
+- README.md - notice it has links to instructions for using this template
+- _config.yml - this controls elements of the site at a high level
+- _data folder - contains the metadata spreadsheet that will control content on the site
+- docs folder - instructions for using various parts of the website
+- objects folder - contains images that build the website and a readme.md file with instructions on adding images to your project
+- pages folder - contains markdown pages that will create the website

 1. Click on the `README.md` link.
 This will open your README file.